 One of my favorite coffee places sells a smaller version that’s pre-packaged.
 One isn’t enough to keep me full but when I pack it at home, I can add extra things to keep me full longer.

 What I love is that sometimes I don’t have time to sit down and eat a full lunch; so this bistro box idea is perfect for eating and snacking in between meetings and while working away at my computer.
+If you’ve never made one, see how to make a bistro box here.

 Everything inside is bite-sized and I can pick each piece up without making at a mess.
 A total winner!
 And did I mention you can pack this healthy office lunch idea ahead of time?
 Yes, you can!
 You can make a couple of them and keep them in the fridge for a few days and grab-and-go when you need them.
 Of course, having some compartmentalized lunch containers is key so make sure to grab a set of them.